Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

-we use the force-deformation properties of the robophysical model to identify how interactions with obstacles lead to deformations to the suggested traveling wave kinematics that enable successful lattice traversal.
-By characterizing the relation between the external force $F$ and the emergent joint angle $\zeta$ at suggested angles $\alpha$, we achieved maps of force-deformation properties of the robophysical model with varied $G$ values (Fig.~\ref{fig:MainFig5}, for other $G$ values see Fig. S8).
-For low $G$, external forces produce minimal deformation of the joint for all parts of the cycle (unless they are sufficiently high to break the cable) (Fig.~\ref{fig:MainFig5}A-i, B-ii).
-While for high $G$, large deformations can be created in response to external forces in either direction (Fig.~\ref{fig:MainFig5}A-iii, B-iii).
-However, at $G = 0.75$, force-deformation responses become highly asymmetric at various points of the cycle (Fig.~\ref{fig:MainFig5}A-ii, B-i).
-For large angles, force is admitted in the direction of the bend but stiffly opposed in the opposite direction.
+We used the force-deformation properties of the robophysical model to identify how interactions with obstacles lead to deformations to the suggested traveling wave kinematics that enable successful lattice traversal.
+By characterizing the relation between the external force $F$ and the emergent joint angle $\zeta$ at suggested angles $\alpha$, we achieved maps of force-deformation properties of the robophysical model with varied $G$ values (Fig. 5, for other $G$ values see Fig.~\ref{fig:ForceCharacterization}).
+For low $G$, external forces produced minimal deformation of the joint for all parts of the cycle (unless they are sufficiently high to break the cable) (Fig. 5A-i, B-ii).
+For high $G$, large deformations can be created in response to external forces in either direction (Fig. 5A-iii, B-iii).
+However, at $G = 0.75$, force-deformation responses displayed a hybrid state (Fig. 5A-ii, B-i): for small angles, force was admitted in both directions (bidirectionally compliant); for large angles, force was admitted in the direction of the bend but stiffly opposed in the opposite direction (directionally compliant).